taplists/openDraught/openDraught-1.3-standalone/readme.txt

 ◘◘◘◘

-Reminder: If you close the openDraught window that starts minimzed, openDraught will stop working until you launch it again.
+In the openDraught files, you'll want to change your admin password and secure string Do this by opening the .env file using a text editor.

 ◘◘◘◘

+Reminder: If you close the openDraught command prompt window that starts minimzed, openDraught will stop working until you launch it again.

 If you close the taplist and want to reopen it, as long as openDraught is running just open a browser and type in localhost:3000